LegalizeAdulthood/refactor-test-suite/results/VisualStudio2015Results.md

 Version: Microsoft Visual Studio Community 2015, Version 14.0.24720.00 Update 1

 Notes:
+ * Intellisense must be enabled for most refactorings to work properly.
  * **Extract Function** and **Extract Method** were available as an additional free add-on, but are included in Update 1 and enabled through Tools / Options.
  * **Move Implementation to Source File** is available as *Move Definition Location*.
  * When applying an operation, the default selections on any prompting dialogs were used.
-Unfortunately, this means that all Rename tests fail.
+Unfortunately, this means that all Rename tests fail when Intellisense is disabled.
  * Getting the default selection correct for a refactoring is important, particularly when changing a name that is used in thousands of places.
    Making the developer manually resolve which identical text is actually a